Pgaza/SimpleDNSServer/README.md

 # DNS server

-This script sets up a DNS server that we can an error or a specific IP address for certain domain requests.
+This script sets up a DNS server were we can control to return diffent errors to and specific domain.
+If the domain ask for is not the blocked list it will query customDNSServer to obtain the real IP.

 ## Instalation